xebiarohan/react/7_Advance_state_management.md

 }
 ```

-8. React reducer hook : useReducer
+8. React reducer hook : `useReducer`
-   - Another React's state management hook just like useState
+   - Another React's state management hook just like `useState`
    - Reducer is general is a function that reduces one or more complex value to a simple value
-   - we can declare it like useState that returns exactly 2 objects
+   - we can declare it like `useState` that returns exactly 2 objects
-     - current state (just like for useState hook)
+     - current state (just like for `useState` hook)
      - dispatcher (to dispatch actions)
-   - useReducer takes 2 arguments
+   - `useReducer` takes 2 arguments
-     - function name that will get called when we dispatch an action using the dispatcher
+     - 1st name of the function that will get called when we dispatch an action using the dispatcher
-     - default value of the state (just like in useState hook)
+     - 2nd is the default value of the state (just like in the `useState` hook)
    - The 1st argument of the useReducer is function that can be declared outside the component
    - We can use dispatcher as a function to dispatch different action
      - function takes any argument that can uniquely identify an action